bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Elements Throwing System Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The process elements Program Interface, Database, WebService and E-Mail throw
+The process elements Program Interface, Database, WebService, and E-Mail throw
 system errors.
 If an exception or timeout occurs on these elements, you can
 catch it using a matching Error Code or a directly addressed Error Start Event.
 On the Error Start process element, you can access more information about the